rackerlabs/rackspace-how-to/content/cloud-servers/troubleshooting-low-disk-space-for-a-windows-cloud-server.md

 ### Conclusion

-If these troubleshooting steps have been followed but disk space is still low, contact the Rackspace Support team by creating a support ticket in the Cloud Control Panel by clicking **Tickets > Create Ticket** in the top navigation bar.
+If you've followed these troubleshooting steps  but disk space is still low, contact the Rackspace Support team by creating a support ticket in the Cloud Control Panel by clicking **Tickets > Create Ticket** in the top navigation bar.
 To expedite the issue, include all of the troubleshooting steps that you have